 That’s not the case when it comes to the two billion glass, metal and plastic beverage containers processed by OBRC each year.
 The Oregon Model’s unique return pathway for beverage containers, combined with OBRC’s decades of experience deploying technology and mechanized sortation equipment to accurately separate containers by material type, protects the quality of outgoing bales of recyclable materials, which are sent exclusively to domestic processing facilities.

-This means that nearly 100% of the containers returned in Oregon are processed into Grade-A bales of carefully separated materials, often to become beverage containers again – an important factor for the beverage industry, which needs a reliable source of food-grade recyclables to achieve recycled content standards governing the production of new beverage containers.
+This means that nearly 100% of the containers returned in Oregon are processed into high-grade bales of carefully separated materials, often to become beverage containers again – an important factor for the beverage industry, which needs a reliable source of food-grade recyclables to achieve recycled content standards governing the production of new beverage containers.

 And with the popularity and growth of the Green and Blue Bag programs in recent years, OBRC has also worked tirelessly to ensure the bags are recycled as well.
 The bags used in OBRC’s system are made from post-consumer recycled content and are recovered and collected during processing and recycled into new products.